Reeceeboii/serve/README.md

-# Serve: Turn any local directory into a static file server accessible over your local network
+# Serve: Turn any local directory into a static file server accessible over your network

 Serve allows you to pick any directory on your machine, and expose its contents as a static file server.
 This means the contents of this directory will then be accessible by any other machine on your local network, or even anyone else on the